About the conference

 Themes and design

-• preventing and solving congestion on low-voltage networks,
+• Preventing and solving grid congestion on medium/low voltage networks

-• organization of Smart Energy Hubs development and operation,
+• Smart Energy Hubs solutions framework and applications

 The main language during the conference is English, especially for speakers and visitors from abroad.
 Presentations are selected based on the degree of innovative knowledge or experience from research and practice.